 Note that under no circumstances, you will be allowed to work in Germany under a Language Course Visa.
-However, if you hold a Student Visa, but you are attending a course as a preparation for university, then can work for a limited number of hours.
-The student visa gives you the ‘student’ status even if you are attending a language course, what makes working legal.
+However, if you hold a Student Visa, but you are attending a course as a preparation for university, then you can work for a limited number of hours.
+The student visa gives you the ‘student’ status even if you are attending a language course, which makes working legal.

 Please note that a Language Course Visa will permit you to travel throughout the whole Schengen territory, as Germany is a member state.

 What Should I Do if the Course Lasts Less than Three Months?

 If the course lasts less than three months, then you may have to apply for a short-stay visa to Germany.
 On the other hand, if the course is set to last more than that, then you will probably need to apply for a Germany Long-Stay Language Course Visa.